Qvapil/Databases_2021/README.md

 # Databases_2021
-Database and UI for a hotel service
+Database and UI for a hotel service.

 Exercises for Databases course, 6th Semester 2021 of the Electrical and Computer Engineering School at the National Technical University of Athens.